 • Your payment frequency.
 You may receive more income by choosing to be paid annually in arrears rather than monthly or quarterly.

 • If you choose to add death benefits.
 Death benefits can include value protection, a guarantee period or a joint life annuity, each aim to leave something behind after you die.
-Adding these features to your annuity will likely reduce the income you receive.
+Adding these features to your annuity is likely to reduce the income you receive.

 Find out how much annuity income you could get

-If you would like to see how much annuity income you could get, our online form can help you to compare annuity rates from all providers in the annuity open market.
+Want to see how much annuity income you could get?
+Our online form can help you to compare annuity rates from all providers in the open market.

 If you’re ready, compare annuity quotes now.